Linear logic in normed cones: probabilistic coherence spaces and beyond: Coherent cones.

 Thus a PCS $A=(P,I)$ gives rise to the dual pair of coherent cones $(CP,CP^\circ)$, which we will loosely denote with the same letter $A$.

-{\bf Remark} Just as in the previously discussed $(l^1,l^\infty)$ example, the coherent cones coming from PCS have a specific property that their constituent cones, seen as posets, are {\it lattices}.
+{\bf Remark} Coherent cones coming from PCS have a specific property that their constituent cones, seen as posets, are {\it lattices}.
 It can be shown that in the finite-dimensional case this property characterizes PCS in the class of coherent cones completely.
 In infinite dimensions, however, this property alone apparently is not sufficient.
 It might be interesting to work out the missing conditions.

 Also, the lattice structure determines for PCS preferred bases, and in this sense they are ``commutative'' spaces.
 In particular, they can be seen as subspaces of commutative algebras, namely, algebras of sequences with pointwise multiplication.